johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

   <img src="/images/EDA/Map - Cum Oil Per Block Per Well.PNG" width="50%" height="50%">
 </p>

 As you can see, this map looks notably different than the previous, showing that simply the number of wells in a township is a primary driver.
-Would we want an investment in a township that has produces the most oil, or the township that how produces the most oil per well drilled?
+Would we want an investment in a township that has produces the most oil, or the township that produces the most oil per well drilled?